Ken Russell people

 Acted in The Music Lovers, The Boyfriend and most spectacularly as Louis XIII in The Devils.
 His career continued outside films when he visited South Africa and stayed there, establishing himself as a theatre director.
 He died in 1999.

-A British actress playing Phillipa in The Devils, Fay in The Boyfriend, Mahler's wife Alma in Mahler and guest appearances in Lisztomania and Valentino.
+A British actress playing Fay in The Boyfriend, Mahler's wife Alma in Mahler (left), Phillipa in The Devils (right) and guest appearances in Lisztomania and Valentino.
 Other films include playing a nun in Roeg´s Castaway alongside Oliver Reed and Amanda Donohoe.

-Acted in Russell's early Dante's Inferno and later on The Devils, The Music Lovers, Mahler and Lisztomania.
+Acted in Russell's early Dante's Inferno (above as William Morris) and later on The Devils, The Music Lovers, Mahler (below as the doctor) and Lisztomania.
 He later became a Labour member of the British parliament, a colleague of Glenda Jackson.
 He died in 2000.

-Polish born refugee and concentration camp survivor Vladek build up an acting career in television, in particular the UFO series, and films including From Russia with Love where Connery requested him personally.
-For Ken he was in The Debussy Film playing the director, Billion Dollar Brain, Women in Love and the Boyfriend.
+Polish born refugee and concentration camp survivor Vladek built up an acting career in television, in particular the UFO series, and films including From Russia with Love where Connery requested him personally.
+For Ken he was in The Debussy Film playing the director, Billion Dollar Brain (below), Women in Love and The Boyfriend (above).
 He died in 1992.

 A stage and film actor.
 His films include The Rime of the Ancient Mariner (as Southey), Savage Messiah, The Music Lovers, Tommy (as the Reverend Simpson) and Lady Chatterley.
 His theatre roles include Alan Bennett's West End play Lady in the Van.